ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ### Select a product from the Info tab

-You also have the option to scan a product's code only by tapping on its the code within the **Info** tab.
+You also have the option to enter a product's code only by tapping on its code within the **Info** tab.

 When you do that, the product code will be automatically entered in the **Scan** field.

 ![Inventory Control](pictures/Selected_product_25_01.png)

-If you need to scan **multiple** instances of your product, you can provide a quantity into the Scan field.
+If you need to scan **multiple** quantities of your product, you can provide a quantity into the Scan field.

-Once you tap on the product's code, you can scan **all** of its instances at once.
+Once you tap on the product's code, you can enter **all** of the quantities at once.

 ![Inventory Control](pictures/Multiple_scanning_26_01.png)